Protect and Preserve

 • Celeste Tracy

-• Nicholas Wilson (Diné) Navajo Nation Tribe, Indigenous Diné Researcher & U of A Doctoral Student
+Board member, Indigenous Diné Researcher & Doctoral Student

-• Adeene Denton, Postdoctoral Researcher, Lunar and Planetary Laboratory (U of A)
+Science Advisor, Postdoctoral Researcher, Lunar and Planetary Science

 • Young Man in a black suit with a silver horned toad bolo tie and a deep maroon shirt.
 He has a lapel pin with the face of an Indingenous historical hero